Pranayam

 There are said to be 5 types of Prana in our system.
 Pranayama exercises, sometimes in collaboration with Mudra, Mantra, and other forms of Meditation including Asana (poses), work with different elements and aspects of our energy channels, types of Prana, and with the ways that they relate with the overall system.

 While seeming relatively simple, the approach through the breath is a wonderfully powerful therapy for body, mind, and spirit.
-I sincerely and highly recommend it, and with a responsible practitioner:
+I sincerely and highly recommend it - with a responsible practitioner:

-Pranayama can be taken quite lightly.
-I have too often seen it instructed and/or prescribed in such a way It is a very serious practice with quite strong impacts on the body.
-A practice with a strong impact can be absolutely wonderful IF it is the right one for the practitioner.
-That said, there are contraindications to quite a few of the most popular breath practices and I advise you to always take great caution and care when taking the word of anyone about such things, even in a random Yoga class.
+I have seen Pranayama can taken lightly.
+I have too often seen it instructed and/or prescribed in such a way.
+It is a serious practice with strong impacts on the body.
+A practice with a strong impact can be absolutely wonderful IF it is the right one for the practitioner: There are contraindications to quite a few of the most popular breath practices and I advise you to always take caution and care when taking the word of anyone about such things, even in just one Yoga class.
 Ask if there are contraindications if you're concerned, or even just curious.
-The answer, or lack thereof, will tell you all you need to know.
-Know that you do not have to follow any Pranayama instruction to remain in any class and that even simply observing your own breath is always a strong and available alternative option.
+Search it online afterward.
+The informed answer, or lack thereof, will tell you what you need to know about that teacher and facility.
+Know that you do not have to follow any Pranayama instruction to remain in any class and that even simply observing your own breath is always a strong and available alternative option that gives you plenty of meditative expereince and insight:

 This tradition has been passed down for 1,000's of years because it is powerful, and it does work.
 I have looked at TCM and Sowa Rigpa along with Ayurveda.
 In all three, the lungs are known as the emotional storehouse for grief.
 And those with phlegm are said by some to have uncried tears.
 Different emotions are stored in various areas of the body and, as they each address different system ingredients in different ways, Pranayama can help to give flow to the Prana in those areas to help us to let go and release anything that could be contributing to stagnation and other incarnations of dis-ease.
-Emotional releases, along with mental and physical improvements, are always a joy for me to witness and I recommend that you allow any releases (in the spaces you feel safe) to flow through you if they come up to be released.
+Emotional releases, along with mental and physical changes, are always a joy for me to witness and I recommend that you allow any releases (in the spaces you feel safe) to flow through you if they come up to be let go. - If you are in a space with me, you are free to cry, feel angry, be scared, etc; a lot of trauma patterns exist because the culture suppresses a natural resolution in the individual's nature that is then passed down in genes and keyed into for survival instead.
+If we let it move through is it's one more thing we don't have to experience again so we can face the present moment with that much more of ourselves available to it.

-Finally, as Dr. Lad says, nobody can see your breath; you can practice certain Pranayam very comfortably in public with nobody able to see what you are doing.
-It can become a lovely trick to have at any time you feel you need to restore yourself back into balance.
+Finally, as you learn techniques, I like to remind people of something that Dr. Lad says; nobody can see your breath; you can practice certain Pranayam very comfortably and securely in public with nobody able to see what you are doing.
+It can become a lovely trick to have at any time that you feel you need to restore yourself back into a sense of relative harmony.